voxpupuli/puppet-logstash/README.md

 * The [stdlib](https://forge.puppetlabs.com/puppetlabs/stdlib) Puppet library.
 * The [file_concat](https://forge.puppetlabs.com/ispavailability/file_concat) Puppet library.

+Optional:
+* The [apt](http://forge.puppetlabs.com/puppetlabs/apt) Puppet library when using repo management on Debian/Ubuntu.

 ## Usage Examples

 The minimum viable configuration ensures that the service is running and that it will be started at boot time: